nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Here's a class diagram of the `Ui` component
 ![](https://github.com/AY2223S2-CS2113-T13-4/tp/blob/master/docs/uml-diagrams/Ui.png?raw=true)

+How the `Ui` component works:
+1. When a command is entered by the user, `Parser` will create the relevant subclass of `Command`
+2. If the command is invalid, `Ui` will be called to print an error message.
+3. On the other hand, `Ui` will print a confirmation/success message after the execution of a task.

 ### Parser Component
 **API:** `Parser.java`
 Here's a class diagram of the `Parser` component